thewoolleyman/continuous-everything/README.md

     role switching and consolidated billing".
   * For now, I just made a 'buildkite' IAM user and group with full Administrator access
-* Create buckets for secrets and artifacts, specify in CloudFormation form
+* Create buckets for secrets and artifacts, specify in CloudFormation form.
+Make sure that they are in the same region as you will be running your stack and instances, or the secrets may not be readable!
 * Tweak CloudWatch rules (CloudWatch -> Alarms -> Check one -> Actions -> Modify):
   * ~~scale down after 5 minutes instead of 30~~
   * ~~scale up after 5 minutes instead of 1~~